 All needed documentation must be received and evaluated before an official admission decision can be made.

-Visa documents are not issued until an applicant is admitted and provides proof of financial ability to pay for one year’s costs of study and living (see figures here.)
+Visa documents are not issued until an applicant is admitted and provides proof of financial ability to pay for one year’s cost of study and living (see figures here.)
 We recommend beginning your application process well in advance (6 months or more) of your expected start date, especially for graduate applicants.

 For more information on the application process, see our application page.